ballerina-platform/module-ballerinax-github/ballerina/Module.md

 [GitHub](https://github.com/), the world's largest community of developers, fosters collaboration in discovering, sharing, and building superior software.
 It serves as an all-encompassing platform, accommodating both open-source projects and private team repositories, making it the go-to choice for collaborative development.

-This connector facilitates operations for connecting and interacting with [GitHub's REST API](https://docs.github.com/en/rest?apiVersion=2022-11-28) endpoints over the network.
+This connector facilitates operations for connecting and interacting with [GitHub's REST API v2022-11-28](https://docs.github.com/en/rest?apiVersion=2022-11-28) endpoints over the network.
 It serves as a reliable tool for seamless communication with various RESTful interfaces on GitHub.

 ## Set up guide